 Last week in Chicago, a man found a newborn baby girl lying on the ground outside his apartment.
 Her umbilical cord was still attached and she was barely alive after suffering blunt force trauma.
 She died shortly thereafter, and police later discovered that she had been thrown from a ninth story window by her mother.

 People talk about the gay rights movement, and they remark how the TV show “Will & Grace” was the cultural turning point in that battle.
-I’m beginning to think that, with these undercover Planned Parenthood videos, the pro-life movement is having its own, viral “Will & Grace” moment.
+With this week’s revelation of the undercover Planned Parenthood videos, I’m hoping the pro-life movement is going to have its own, viral “Will & Grace” moment.

 The other day, I let my three-year-old daughter ride her scooter on the sidewalk in front of our house, despite my irrational fear of her suddenly being kidnapped by a random psychopath.
 I wasn’t especially worried about it because I was landscaping just a few feet away.
 Occasionally, I looked down the slope from our house to make sure she wasn’t going too far down the sidewalk.

 My mother did not expect to miscarry her first child.
 She was young and healthy and four months pregnant.
 She was too far along to miscarry.
 Yet in the early hours of a December morning, she began experiencing severe pain in her abdomen.
 It was happening.